rw3iss/AutoBackup/README.md

 And add this line: * * * * * /usr/bin/php /path/to/the/backup_cript.php

- (this assumes php in installed at the typical /usr/bin/php directory)
+ (this assumes php is installed at the typical /usr/bin/php directory)

 You can replace the asterisks with these values, in order: minute (from 0 to 59)